Abidoyesimze/EduStore/README.md

-EduStore Decentralised Educational Storage Platform
+OpenEdStore Decentralised Educational Storage Platform

 A decentralised application (dApp) that enables secure, scalable, and cost-effective storage of educational content, such as research papers, course materials, and administrative records—leveraging Filecoin's decentralised storage network, IPFS for content addressing, and FVM-based smart contracts for automated storage deal management.